ArpitSharma4/apartment-management-app/README.md

 # 🏢 Apartment Management App

 A **mobile-first React Native application** for managing apartment communities.
-This app simplifies operations for tenants, owners, employees, and administrators by using a **local database** (e.g., SQLite or Realm) — ensuring **offline-first** functionality.
+This app simplifies operations for tenants, owners, employees, and administrators by using a **local database**.

 ---